Saint Louis

 Photo: Wikimedia, Public domain.

-Beirut Souks is a major commercial district in Beirut Central District.
-With over 200 shops, 25 restaurants and cafes, an entertainment center, a 14 cinema complex, periodic street markets, and an upcoming department store, it is Beirut's largest and most diverse shopping and leisure area.
+Beirut Souks is a commercial district located in the Beirut Central District.
+It comprises more than 200 retail outlets, approximately 25 restaurants and cafés, an entertainment center, a 14-screen cinema complex, periodic street markets, and a planned department store.
 Beirut Souks is situated 170 metres northeast of Saint Louis.

 Saint George Orthodox Cathedral